Readyplayer26/hbACSS/README.md

 This would save the results under `.benmarks` in the same format as [DataWinterfell](../Datawinterfell).

-## Running benchmarks and generating data points for AMT

-TODO: Added later

 ## Generating graphs

-We've already included the data in our previous runs of benchmarks under [DataWinterfell](../Datawinterfell)
+We've already included the data in our previous runs of benchmarks under [DataWinterfell](../Datawinterfell).
+We also include the AMT benchmarking results with the described modifications in our paper.

 You can then run the gengraphs:
 ```